-- File Servers that are used to store video recordings. - Smart Data Sources (license required) from which you can read transaction data, e.g. from POS systems or license plate recognition systems. - MxThinClients, which allow you to display live images from MOBOTIX cameras on a monitor or TV set with HDMI connection.
+- File Servers that are used to store video recordings. - Smart Data Sources (license required) from which you can read transaction data, e.g. from MOBOTIX P7 Apps (no license required), POS systems or license plate recognition systems. - MxThinClients, which allow you to display live images from MOBOTIX cameras on a monitor or TV set with HDMI connection.

-Fig. 32: The Components View
+Fig. 33: The Components View